lurbano/piSensors/README.md

 # piSensors
 Attaching using a Raspberry Pi as a data logger with different sensors:
-1) DS18B20 temperature sensor
+1) DS18B20 temperature sensor using 1Wire

 * Author: Lensyl Urbano
 * https://montessorimuddle.org

+# Wiring

+## Temperature
+Standard wiring diagram at: https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/

+Components:
+* 4.7 k Ohm or 10 K Ohm resistor

+Pins:
+* GPIO 4: 1Wire uses GPIO 4 by default.
+** More details (and how to use other pins for 1Wire): https://pinout.xyz/pinout/1_wire#
+* 3v3: for 3.3V power
+* GND: ground

-# Set up Raspberry Pi
+# Software: Set up Raspberry Pi SD Card

 ## Install OS
 ### Create image on the SD card: